 Testimonials from the ALL IN 2010 Fellows

-The NHLI ALL IN program will select 22 Fellows annually.
-The training component consists of a one-week 7 days) residential program in Washington, DC, a series of webinars, and nonprofit management track/workshops at the NHLI Annual Executive Leadership Conference held in Miami, FL in 2010.
+The NHLI ALL IN program selected 22 Fellows annually.
+The training component consisted of a one-week 7 days) residential program in Washington, D.C., a series of webinars, and nonprofit management track/workshops at the NHLI Annual Executive Leadership Conference.

-ALL IN participants are provided with tools to facilitate effective career planning, strengthen leadership skills and sharpen management and communication skills.
-In addition fellows will:
+ALL IN participants were provided with tools to facilitate effective career planning, strengthen leadership skills and sharpen management and communication skills.
+In addition fellows:

-As part of the mentoring component, each leader develops a mentoring/coaching plan to implement with their mentor (or if they do not have one, NHLI will match them with a mentor from its network).
-Program participants also mentor younger Latinas (someone they identify or an NHLI match).
-With the support of the participant’s employee, the leadership/community project component requires fellows to directly impact their institution with the new found skills and knowledge from their training and address an organizational need or leadership issue within the scope of the mission of their nonprofit organization.
-Additionally, participants will be assigned a peer coach, a fellow classmate with together will serve as each other’s ally, share best practices in her respective field and overall build a base for continuous growth.
+As part of the mentoring component, each leader developed a mentoring/coaching plan to implement with their mentor (or if they do not have one, NHLI will match them with a mentor from its network).
+Program participants also mentored younger Latinas (someone they identify or an NHLI match).
+With the support of the participant’s employee, the leadership/community project component required fellows to directly impact their institution with the new found skills and knowledge from their training and address an organizational need or leadership issue within the scope of the mission of their nonprofit organization.
+Additionally, participants were assigned a peer coach, a fellow classmate to serve as each other’s ally, share best practices in her respective field and overall build a base for continuous growth.

-The mentoring, leadership/community project and peer coaching components ensure that the program has a broader impact than the 22 direct participants.
-With each fellow mentoring at least two other young Latinas, an additional 44 young Latinas are directly impacted by the program every year, and hundreds benefit from the leadership projects implemented in communities across the country.
+The mentoring, leadership/community project and peer coaching components ensured that the program had a broader impact than the 22 direct participants.
+With each fellow mentoring at least two other young Latinas, an additional 44 young Latinas were directly impacted by the program every year, and hundreds benefit from the leadership projects implemented in communities across the country.

 Leadership Training Elements

-May 5-11, 2012, Washington, DC The 6-day program includes a 3-day certificate course from Georgetown University’s Center for Public & Nonprofit Leadership, public policy awareness and exposure to national nonprofit leaders.
+May, Washington, D.C.
+The 6-day program includes a 3-day certificate course from Georgetown University’s Center for Public & Nonprofit Leadership, public policy awareness and exposure to national nonprofit leader.s

 Currently employed by a Nonprofit Organization (501(c)3).